-Mechanism and optimum design play a key role in the design of mechanical products.
-Regarding mechanisms, given prescribed motions of objects or paths associated with points, the design synthesis process is used to create a mechanism that can accomplish the task, at least approximately.
-Focus is on 2D mechanism design (mostly 4-bar linkages) with exposure to 3D robot kinematic analysis.
-Computer simulation software (e.g. MATLABTM and SolidWorksTM) is used to create animations of various mechanisms to better facilitate understanding of their motion.
-Famous historical collections, such as those by Franz Reuleaux and Leonardo Da Vinci, and others are also examined.
-Optimum design theories such as unconstrained & constrained optimization and linear programming are introduced, along with their application.
-Team design projects (1 mechanism design, 1 optimum design) drawn from current application interests and industry are assigned.
+An important area of mechanical design for mechanical products concerns that of mechanisms.
+Given prescribed motions of objects or paths, the design synthesis process is used to create a mechanism that can accomplish the task, at least approximately.
+Alternately, given a mechanism, its kinematic and dynamic motion properties can be analyzed.
+Focus in lecture is primarily on 2D mechanisms, but 3D mechanisms may also be studied.
+In the computer lab mathematical simulation software (e.g. ADMAS and/or MATLAB) will be used to create animations of various mechanisms to better facilitate understanding of their motion.
+Famous collections, such as those by Franz Reuleaux, Leondardo Da Vinci, and others are studied.
+Lastly, a number of team design projects drawn from current applications interests and industry are assigned.

 An introduction to the operations aspects of logistics combined with an overview of Supply Chain Management.
 Topics will include purchasing, vendor relations, inventory strategies and control, warehousing, material handling, packaging, and transportation, combined under supply chain management philosophy.
 The course will be taught through lectures, problem sets, case studies, guest speakers, and a tour of a high volume, order fulfillment facility.